 As you adjust the settings on the Units Format window, you can see the resulting format on the right-hand side of the window, within the “Example” boxes.
 Similarly, changes made to the date format can be visualized at the bottom of the “Dates” window, in the “Sample” box.8 EXPORT TO EXCEL

 Unlike P3, Primavera P6 allows you to export information directly into a spreadsheet by copying and pasting the desired information, just like you would do on any other program.
-To export the entire Primavera Schedule, press Ctrl+A to select all the information displayed on the Activity Table; then press Ctrl+C to copy and Ctrl+V to paste directly to spreadsheet.
+To export the entire Primavera Schedule, press Ctrl+A to select all the information displayed on the Activity Table, then press Ctrl+C to copy and Ctrl+V to paste directly to the spreadsheet.

 Alternatively, you can always stick to the traditional method by i) right-clicking on your selection and choosing “Export to Excel” or by ii) clicking File>Export, and choosing the Spreadsheet (xls) option.9 COMPARE SCHEDULES WITH CLAIM DIGGER

-Have you ever lost track of the changes made from one schedule revision to another, or needed to put together a comprehensive variance report?
+Have you ever lost track of the changes made from one schedule revision to another or needed to put together a comprehensive variance report?
 In these cases, the Claim Digger utility that comes with Primavera P6 can be particularly useful.

 In order to run the Claim Digger utility, all you need to do is go to the Tools menu, and click “Claim Digger.”
 You will then be prompted to pick 2 files: one for the original project (or baseline) and another containing the revised project, as shown in Image 9.1 below.
-Click compare and you’ll get a comprehensive report of all the differences between both schedules from durations, float and logic to activity additions/deletions and WBS changes.
+Click compare and you’ll get a comprehensive report of all the differences between both schedules from durations, float, and logic to activity additions/deletions and WBS changes.

 Image 9.1 – Select Revised Project and Baseline10 BULK IMPORT FROM EXCEL

 Have you ever done a significant amount of work in Excel as part of the initial planning process for your project (eg: define WBS, activities, activity codes, etc.), and needed to find a way to incorporate all the information without having to create activities one by one?
 This is where the Import function comes in handy.
-All you need to do is go to File> Import> Spreadsheet – (xls), and choose the file containing the information you’d like to import.
+All you need to do is go to File > Import > Spreadsheet – (xls) and choose the file containing the information you’d like to import.

 It’s very important to make sure your spreadsheet follows a specific format that Primavera P6 can read and import.
 Therefore, it’s a good practice to create a template first, which you’ll then dump your data on and import.
 In order to do so, simply go to File> Export and check the Activities box in the Export Type window.
 You will be prompted to select the fields (ie: columns) that you’d like your Excel template to display.
-This can include activity ID, name, durations, WBS activity codes and even other information such as predecessors/ successors, resources, etc., as shown in Figure 10.1.
-Once you’ve picked your columns, you can export the template and save to a known location.
+This can include activity ID, name, durations, WBS activity codes, and even other information such as predecessors/successors, resources, etc., as shown in Figure 10.1.
+Once you’ve picked your columns, you can export the template and save it to a known location.
 You can now open the file and dump your data into the columns you selected.
 Save the updated template, and proceed to import as instructed above.